← Dancecard home

 One link for attendees

-Announcements, live schedule, compare and reserve, signed policies, your camp map.
+Announcements, live schedule, compare and reserve, ISO board, tent groups, signed policies, and your camp map.
 Same data you edited in the console.

 What you get as an organizer